-“Our study shows that consumers in their early research moments, such as which-car-is-best or is-it-right for me moments, are signaling intent to visit a dealership within a week.”
+“Our study shows that consumers in their early research moments, such as which-car-is-best or is-it-right for me moments, are signalling intent to visit a dealership within a week.”
 (3)

 Google Adwords and Bing Advertising offer amongst the most valuable advertising options available for car dealers.
 Where SEO can take a lot of work and not be guaranteed, search advertising guarantees you a position within the search results and provides the flexibility to change strategy at the click of a few buttons.
 The big plus with Google Adwords, for instance, is the fact that the better your ads are, the less you pay.

 The recommended approach is to use both tactics to ensure you have an optimal presence within search results.
-For instance, when you first begin your SEO journey, you’ll have a large range of identified keywords that are important for your business that you simply can’t organically rank for in the top three results.
-So Adwords is a great opportunity to fill in the gaps and make sure your dealeship is visible.
+For instance, when you first begin your SEO journey, you’ll have a broad range of identified keywords that are important for your business that you just can’t organically rank for in the top three results.
+So Adwords is an excellent opportunity to fill in the gaps and make sure your dealership is visible.

 NOTE: The general consensus is that 66% of clicks come from the top three results.
 If you’re not there, then you should be considering paid ad placements.

 #5.
 Ignite Your Social Media Marketing

 What role does social media play in the car buying journey?